 No. With vintage pianos there is a distinct difference in the quality of the woods used for the manufacture of sharp keys.
 Better quality pianos were more likely to have genuine ebony sharps (left example in photo below), or a high quality hardwood such as pearwood, dyed to take on the appearance of ebony (second from the left in photo).
-Lesser quality pianos would more than likely have a white wood or other cheap wood thickly lacquered to disguise the inferior nature of the product being used (right hand examples in photo)
+Lesser quality pianos would more than likely have a white wood or other cheap wood thickly lacquered to disguise the inferior nature of the product being used (right hand examples in photo).

-If th

-be ebony of as pearwood consider, a the repair with a material is presented for or publication.

-This copyrighted material is presented for inspection purposes only, and is not intended for copying or publication.
+If the w be ebony or a as pearwood, consider, althouthe repair will PREVIEW COPY ONLY This copyrighted material is presented for inspection purposes only, and is not intended for copying or publication.